 - Commissions point fingers at people, not systems.
 I think this is key.
 Customer Success is more dependent on processes, it includes things like the interconnectedness of the product or engineering team to the customer needs or issues.
 This is Deming stuff, “measure systems not people”.
 Once again I think this “systems approach” will help your company better serve more customers.
 Remember we measure business outcomes (churn), predictive metrics (health) and those things that make health happen (process/plays).
 This is system-level thinking and performance.

 - Commissions are NOT Future Focused.
 Customer Success exists because in a subscription economy your valuation is tied to optimizing and improving CLTV = Years of revenue at an optimal Cost.
-Short-term nature of commissions don’t drive entire companies to collaborate, they reinforce individual competition.
+The short-term nature of commissions don’t drive entire companies to collaborate, they reinforce individual competition.
 To improve CLTV, you need to fix problems and build repeatable processes that nurture long-term value.
 These are best done by teams of people collaborating.
 This is not the strength of commissions, but it can be for bonuses.

 - Commissions don’t support learning.
 The primary job of CS is to help the company improve how they contribute to the customers’ business objective.
 Individual contributor heroism doesn’t scale.
 You need to create a learning organization because CLTV is about profit, and profit requires optimization of costs.
 This is inherently cooperative not competitive.
 As such, a bonus that can be a team goal or focused on building out company assets is much better aligned with Customer Success objectives.

 - Commissions are NOT best for the customer.
 Farmers need to plant a seed, tend to the crop, trim back from time to time to optimize the harvest.
-If you are helping your customer to grow, a commission can call for too much fertilizer (BS) and early harvests that kill farms and customers.
+If you are helping your customers to grow, a commission can call for too much fertilizer (BS) and early harvests that kill farms and customers.

 - Focus Their Efforts: Where bonuses come in!